0xZ0F/gw2/README.md

 * Add the directory the .lib is in to the additional libraries directory in 'Project Properties > Linker > General'
 * Add the .lib to additional dependencies in 'Project Properties > Linker > Input'

+# Usage:
+Launch the proxy.
+Once the game loads inject the DLL.
+Release build are recommended for use.